 For instance, if you fall in the parking lot of the gym (did someone say Murphy’s law?), emergency services can find you with a simple push of your medical alert button.

 With a standard medical alert device, you need to be at home to enjoy the security benefits.
 Whether you purchase the Medical Alert device that is tied to your landline or the version tied to a wireless base unit, your system will call an emergency response team for help at the press of a button.
-Whether landline or wireless unit, both at-home systems call the emergency medical technician with the same speed when a mishap occurs and you need emergency help.
+Whether landline or wireless unit, both in-home systems call the emergency medical technician with the same speed when a mishap occurs and you need emergency help.
 Once you push the button, someone will stay on the line until help arrives.

-In terms of aesthetics, the at-home bracelet and pendant are similar in style to the GPS medical alert device.
+In terms of aesthetics, the in-home bracelet and pendant are similar in style to the GPS medical alert device.
 The lightweight appeal of the pendant is especially nice; people tend not to notice wearing it.
 Plus, the pendant can be tucked into a shirt, if you’d prefer that.
 The bracelet looks similar to the wearable fitness trackers so popular these days and feels much like wearing a watch.

-When making the decision between a GPS or an at-home medical alert system, you’ll probably think about your lifestyle, and you’re right to do so.
+When making the decision between a GPS or an in-home medical alert system, you’ll probably think about your lifestyle, and you’re right to do so.
 Did you know that falls are more likely to occur outdoors than indoors for active older adults?
 That’s why choosing the add-on fall detection system with your medical alert device is a smart move.
 Accidents often happen when you’re doing everyday activities such as walking the dog, taking the trash to the curb, and getting mail, so that extra fall protection will give you peace of mind when out and about.

 Here are some points to consider when choosing the medical alert system that’s right for you and your lifestyle: